 One example of financial services for education is the Regional Education Finance Fund for Africa (REFFA), which was initiated by KfW Development Bank and funded by the German Federal Ministry for Economic Cooperation and Development.
 As a regional education finance facility for Africa, REFFA has provided funding and technical assistance to nine financial institutions in eight African countries, and has also provided financial services to 587 schools and 150,000 students and learners.

 Impact investing means investors could support activities or business models that improve the Philippine education system, as well as build a more rounded sector.
 It also gives investors an opportunity to participate in broader ecosystem-building efforts that will support stronger public sector education.
 Because opportunities have remained largely untapped, the Philippine education sector presents a diverse option to deploy capital.

 Impact investment channels–both direct and indirect–have varied capital requirements and risks.
 Direct investments carry with it certain drawbacks, such as firm sizes being too small or transaction costs being too high, and is a generally greater risk for investments.

 Investments through intermediaries or impact funds, on the other hand, are a generally safer option, and could allow investors to distribute more capital.
 Through this channel, investors can either take on larger-scale projects, or spread their risk across a range of models with relatively lower transaction costs.

 But whichever channel one may choose to invest in, what matters is the opportunity to participate in improving the state of education and curbing the current global learning crisis.
-By sharing in this responsibility, investors are contributing to poverty reduction – and ultimately, towards greater and better human and societal development leaving a lasting generational impact.
+By sharing in this responsibility, investors are contributing to poverty reduction, and ultimately, supporting greater and better human and societal development that ensures continuing generational impact.